free-audio/clap/conventions/extension-id.md

 ## For factory ID

-Everything about the extension id simetrically applies to factory id.
+Everything about the extension id symmetrically applies to factory id.

 ## History